 When drivers don’t use proper caution, the results can be devastating, especially for pedestrians.
 Some common causes of pedestrian accidents include:

-Drunk driving or driving under the influence of drugs significantly impairs a driver’s judgment, coordination, and reaction time.
-Impaired drivers are more likely to fail to see pedestrians, swerve onto sidewalks, or disobey traffic signals, leading to pedestrian accidents.
+Impaired Driving: Drunk driving or driving under the influence of drugs significantly impair a driver’s judgment, coordination, and reaction time.
+Impaired drivers are likelier to fail to see pedestrians, swerve onto sidewalks, or disobey traffic signals, leading to pedestrian accidents.

-Poorly designed roads, inadequate signage, lack of crosswalks or pedestrian signals, and insufficient lighting can contribute to pedestrian accidents.
-Infrastructure deficiencies create hazardous conditions for pedestrians and increase the risk of collisions with vehicles.
+Road Design and Infrastructure: Poorly designed roads, inadequate signage, lack of crosswalks or pedestrian signals, and insufficient lighting can contribute to pedestrian accidents.
+Infrastructure deficiencies create hazardous conditions for pedestrians and increase the risk of vehicle collisions.

 There are multiple parties who may bear legal and financial responsibility for a pedestrian accident depending on the circumstances of the collision.